-The Computing curriculum area is located in Block 3: INNOVATE.
+The Computing curriculum area is located in Block 5: CREATE.

-All students are taught Computing in Years 7 and 8 as a separate subject for an hour a week.
+All students are taught Computing in years 7, 8 and 9 as a separate subject for an hour a week.
 Students will learn a range of knowledge and skills including computer systems, data structures, algorithms, programming, networks and communications systems in the modern world, using the latest technology and the Internet.
 They will develop and apply their analytic, problem solving and computational thinking creativity.
-They will also explore important elements of how to make use of ICT safely and responsibly and get the chance to develop digital media to share and communicate their learning with a wider audience.
-They will become digitally literate - able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

 Computing Programme of Study